 2. Write down your vow to use less technology in the New Year.
 Post the memo on a mirror where you can see it daily and be reminded.

 3. Create a vision board.
-On a poster board cut pictures out of magazines of all of the other non tech related activities you can and want to enjoy with your family.
+On a poster board cut pictures out of magazines of all of the other non-tech related activities you can and want to enjoy with your family.

 5. Vow to not use technology such as your cell phones or iPads while driving.
-Instead talk to each other, listen to the radio, and play fun word games.
+Instead, talk to each other, listen to the radio, and play fun word games.

-6. Make dinner time a no tech time.
+6. Make dinner time a no-tech time.
 Put the phones away and enjoy conversing about your day.

 7. Set computer time limits.
 Do this for the whole family and make sure everyone observes them.
+You can buy a router that will allow you to limit internet access between certain hours.

 9. Download timer apps that track the amount of time you spend on your device.
 This will help you see the amount of time you invest in it, and how you can use that time for other activities.